-Easy Restaurant Style WHITE QUESO is our favorite dip recipe, EVER.
-This easy queso recipe creates creamy queso dip that tastes just like queso dip at Mexican restaurants!
+Restaurant Style WHITE QUESO is our favorite dip recipe, EVER.
+This easy queso recipe creates creamy queso dip that tastes just like queso blanco at Mexican restaurants!

 I came about this recipe while doing some work for food.com.
 I knew immediately I was excited to make it, and make it my own.
 EASY QUESO RECIPE FOR THE WIN!
 I made a few tweaks…and then took a bath in all that cheese.
 JUST KIDDING…I ate it all.
 Sorry, it’s just SO good.
 Believe me, you’ll want to dive in to this Queso Blanco dip recipe!

 Pat was beaming with pride, Dill and Scout were super jealous, and I was just fat and happy.
 I had finally found my white whale.
 I’d finally found my SUPER EASY Restaurant Style White Queso.
-This is time for a mic drop.
+This is the perfect time for a mic drop.
 Of all the queso recipes I’ve tried, this is a clear favorite.

 This is our favorite Easy Queso Recipe!